w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 various specifications.

 ### 5 [Do the features in your specification introduce new state for an origin that persists across browsing sessions?](https://www.w3.org/TR/security-privacy-questionnaire/#persistent-origin-specific-state)
-**No**, for both the interpretation of "session" as a browser session and as a WoT Runtime instance.

 This is not a browser-oriented specification although WoT Things can be accessed through browsers as if they were web services.
-However, no new state is introduced or required in browsers beyond current mechanisms (cookies, etc).
+However, no new state is introduced or required in browsers beyond current mechanisms (cookies, OAuth sessions, etc).

-WoT Things can also act as clients, however, accessing web services and other WoT Things acting as servers.
-It is also possible that the same device could instantiate multiple WoT Runtimes.
-However, there is no mechanism provided for sharing state between such instances.
-Therefore if we consider each instance to be a session, then no state can be shared across such "sessions", at least via implicit internal mechanisms.
-Of course these instances could define and engage in explicit network interactions and share information that way.
+A WoT Thing can be thought of as simply another web service, so no *new* mechanisms are defined.
+An IoT device can also be a client of a WoT Thing but in this case implements only the functionality required by HTTP and the interface described in the TD.
+Clients only support existing mechanisms (such as OAuth sessions) already supported by browsers.
+No "new" mechanisms are defined *by the specification* to retain state.

+A given client may, however, choose to retain state between sessions since in IoT devices there is no clear definition of "session".
+In fact, such data retention
+may be part of the device's purpose (for example, a device designed to log history data from a sensor).

+We also define a Directory web service as part of Discovery whose *purpose* is to retain information about other Things and make it available to other Things with suitable access rights.
+This web service however includes an API that allows the client to manage what state is retained and to delete it if necessary.

 ### 6 [Do the features in your specification expose information about the underlying platform to origins?](https://www.w3.org/TR/security-privacy-questionnaire/#underlying-platform-data)